azurecitadel/azurecitadel.github.io/automation/identity/lab6.md

 ## Summary

-In this last section we have learnt how to create or associate managed identities and then access Azure resources.
+You have used AAD to assign additional API permissions to your service principal, both manually and scripted.

-This is the end of the identity labs.
-Please let us know if you found them useful by adding to the comments below.
+In the next section we'll look at trusted compute and managed identities.

-[◄ Lab 5: API Permissions](../lab5){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse}
+[◄ Lab 5: Custom RBAC Roles](../lab5){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse} [Lab 7: Managed Identities ►](../lab7){: .btn .btn--primary}